 Your RMD (required minimum distribution) is a percentage of your pre-tax assets (IRA/401k) that the IRS forces you to take as a distribution each year once you reach age 70.5.

 So, let’s say you have $3,000,000 in an IRA.
-The IRS will force you to take out slightly less than 4% in year one, and then a slightly higher percentage each year after that (the actual amount is calculated at market close on Dec.
+The new tax law directs the IRS to force you to take out slightly less than 4% in year one, and then a slightly higher percentage each year after that (the actual amount is calculated at market close on Dec.
 31 for the upcoming year).
 Let’s pretend your RMD amount for the upcoming year is $120,000.
 If you want to use part of that for your charitable giving for the year, here are a couple of things to keep in mind-pay close attention to the last one.

 -First, great decision.
 QCD maximizes your deductions.